 HTTP 301

-On the World Wide Web, HTTP 301 is the HTTP response status code for 301 Moved Permanently.
-It is used for permanent redirecting, meaning that links or records returning this response should be updated.
-The new URL should be provided in the Location field, included with the response.
+On the World Wide Web, HTTP 301 or 301 Moved Permanently, is the HTTP status code used for permanent redirecting.
+It means that links or records to this URL should be updated to the destination provided in the Location field of the server response.
 The 301 redirect is considered a best practice for upgrading users from HTTP to HTTPS.

 ExamplesClient request: GET /index.php HTTP/1.1